learn-co-students/react-router-params-v-000/README.md

 ### Params and Redirects

 ### Objectives
-  * Learn how react router passes through params to the child component, and how to reference those params
+  * Learn how react router passes through params to a React Router rendered component
   * Learn how to use react router to change the displayed url

 ### Review

-In the previous lesson, we successfully created our nested route, and saw how to render child components.
-While our application now renders the MoviesShow component as a child of the MoviesList component, upon visitng a url like `/movies/3`, we are not yet displaying information from that particular movie with the id of 3.
+In the previous lesson, we successfully created our nested route, and saw how to render the MovieShow component.
+While our application now renders the MoviesShow component upon visitng a url like `/movies/3`, we are not yet displaying information from that particular movie with the id of 3.
 Let's change this.

 ### Dynamically finding the show